 Let’s face it: nothing beats the feeling of our toes gliding through the lush, green grass in our yards.
 But did you know that our lawns do far more than make us feel good and beautify our living space?

 Yes, lawns also reduce heat by 20-30 degrees, improve air quality, promote flood control, and generate oxygen.
 That’s precisely why we need to keep lawns healthy – so they can continue to give us these benefits.
-And this is where fertilizing comes into play.
+And this is where fertilizing in the fall comes into play.

-If you are wondering when to fertilize your lawn and what kind of fertilizer to use, don’t worry.
-In this post, AAA Lawn Care explains why fall is the best time to fertilize your lawn and provides you with fertilizer application tips.
+If you are wondering when to fertilize in the fall and what kind of fertilizer to use, don’t worry.
+In this post, AAA Lawn Care explains why fall fertilizer timing is the best time to fertilize your lawn and provides you with fertilizer application tips from lawn care experts.

 Let’s get started!